-Multichain technology refers to the ability for an app or protocol to connect to more than one blockchain, making it interoperable with information on both chains.
-A wallet like XDEFI is considered a multichain wallet because it can hold assets from Bitcoin, Ethereum, Litecoin, Bitcoin Cash, Terra, THORChain, and Avalanche.
-The ability to swap from one network (ie. $BTC on Bitcoin’s blockchain to $WBTC on Ethereum) is a type of multichain blockchain interoperability, sometimes called cross-chain swapping.
+Multichain technology refers to the ability of an app or protocol to connect to more than one blockchain, making it interoperable with information on both chains.
+A wallet like XDEFI Wallet is considered a multichain wallet because it can hold assets from Bitcoin, Ethereum, Litecoin, Bitcoin Cash, Terra, THORChain, and Avalanche.
+The ability to swap from one network (i.e. $BTC on Bitcoin’s blockchain to $WBTC on Ethereum) is a type of multichain blockchain interoperability, sometimes called cross-chain swapping.

 If an app is interoperable across crypto networks, it will need to monitor and execute transactions on multiple blockchains.

 Methods of moving assets from one chain to another:

 - Native swaps (Peer to Pool direct swapping cross-chain Layer 1 assets)